Connecticut Sun vs. Dallas Wings: Betting Trends, Record ATS, Home/Road Splits

 Sun Moneyline and ATS Records

-- This season, the Sun have won four out of the eight games in which they've been the underdog.
+- The Sun have won 16 of the 20 games they were the moneyline favorite this season (80%).

-- The Sun have entered seven games this season as the underdog by +120 or more and are 3-4 in those contests.
+- The Sun have a 16-4 record (winning 80% of their games) when playing as a moneyline favorite of -140 or shorter.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.